sttp/connection-tester/Docs/README.md

 | `*-Nd` | `*-1d` |	Evaluates to `N` days before _now_. |

-Note that positive values are also supported, for example, `*+2d` would evaluates to 2 days from _now_.
-Future values keep a historical subscription active into the future so long as the data publisher and active replay rate supports the time frame.
+Note that positive values are also supported, for example, `*+2d` would evaluate to 2 days from _now_.
+Future values keep a historical subscription active into the future so long as the data publisher and active replay rate support the time frame.

 ## Hot Keys